-I’ve produced several worship CD’s and am author of the devotional book Resurrection Power: 50 Days That Rocked The World.
+I’ve produced several worship CD’s and am the author of the devotional book Resurrection Power: 50 Days That Rocked The World.

 Growing up and throughout most of my life, I never imagined I would be in full-time ministry.
 It’s been the “second chapter” in my vocational life.

 My back story is that I spent over 25 years working in the music industry as a producer, studio owner, and audio engineer.
 My production company created music for brands like Walmart, Pizza Hut, Nike, and many more.
 Back in the day, I produced hundreds of recording sessions with talent including Steven Curtis Chapman, DC Talk, The Fairfield Four, Tricia Yearwood, Ashley Cleveland, Bruce Carroll, Delbert McClinton, and Tom T. Hall.
 Our music earned top industry awards for leading advertising agencies all over America.

 [VIDEO: LIVE @ Belmont Church Feb 19, 2017]

 I was living the dream, and “success” in the music business was cool, but my life really changed when I encountered the deep love of God through wholehearted, Spirit-filled worship – the kind that drew me into His presence and His presence into me.